carlmagl/In5320/README.md

 The application is made responsive to fit everything from a large screens down to tablets and smaller screens.

+The app is responsive and should conform to the size of most computers.

 ## Members of this group

 - carlmagl